stfc/RegentParticleDSL/docs/io_modules/io.md

 If used, the mapper needs to be declared in the lua section of the user code (i.e. outside of the main task).

-The mapper is a lua table, and contains a map from the column in the file to the part structure field, for example, the inbuilt default mapper is defined as:
+The mapper is a lua table, and contains a map from the column in the file to the part structure field, for example, the inbuilt default mapper is defined for the 2D case as:
 ```
 local isph_mapper = {}
 isph_mapper[1] = "core_part_space.pos_x"